bobdub/playing-with-codex/docs/ProjectPlan.md

 ## Qwen Bridge Overview

 - The hero prompt targets a configurable Qwen gateway (default: `/api/qwen`), expecting `/health` and `/chat` endpoints that mirror the FastAPI service installed via `scripts/install_qwen_coder_service.sh`.
-- Runtime overrides are available through the form’s `data-llm-base` attribute or by setting `window.CODER_BASE_URL` before `public/app.js` executes, allowing environment-specific routing without rebuilding assets.
+- Runtime overrides are available through the form’s `data-llm-base` attribute or by setting `window.CODER_CONFIG.baseUrl`/`window.CODER_BASE_URL` before `public/app.js` executes, allowing environment-specific routing without rebuilding assets.
+- Infrastructure caretakers can run `scripts/configure_qwen_gateway.sh` (documented in [Qwen Gateway Bridge Guide](./QwenGatewayBridge.md)) to publish `/api/qwen` through nginx and capture overrides for multi-host deployments.
+- The gateway script now layers optional HTTP basic authentication and rate limiting so the rollout satisfies the roadmap’s API service hardening goals.
 - When the gateway is unreachable, the UI surfaces explicit offline messaging and logs warnings to the neural terminal so contributors understand why responses are unavailable.
 - Successful calls stream the full Qwen2.5 Coder reflection into the hero, record token counts in the terminal log, and maintain accessibility by disabling inputs while requests are in flight.